RebelKell/group-4/README.md

 Depending on the results of our unsupervised machine learning algorithm we may take our analysis further by inputting the data into a supervised machine learning model to compare the predicted number of fatal accidents and cluster proportions per county to the actuals.

+## Data
+We will be looking at fatal accidents in Oregon from 2011-2015.
+A detailed analysis of the processing and the data itself is in `data_README`

+## Machine Learning
+For the unsupervised ML portion of our project, we will be using Agglomerative Clustering and Dendrograms to visualize the groups.
+We will also explore a K-means algorithm for further analysis.
+For the supervised ML portion of our project, we will use linear regression to compare county results to the overall Oregon results.

 ## Collaboration Tools
 To collaborate for this project we are using a Google Doc to collect our initial thoughts/brainstorming.
 We are using Slack to stay in touch asynchronously and using Zoom to host group meetings to talk through portions we are working on together.